dwbrown/Markov/README.md

 the debug output file will be reset before each input line is processed, so when the program exits the debug output file will only contain the transformations for the last input line.

-If the program returns an error like ERROR_NO_MATCHING_XFORMS then try running with the -debug option and look at the last transformation to determine the working string which couldn't be matched.
+If the program returns an error like ERROR_NO_MATCHING_XFORMS then try running with the -debug option and look at the last transformation in "markov.log" to determine the working string which couldn't be matched.

-If both "-debug" and "-verbose" are specified, every attempted transformation will be included in file "markov.log" as well as the transformations which succeeded.
-If "-debug" and "-console"
+If both "-debug" and "-verbose" are specified, every step of every transformation will be included in file "markov.log".
-are specified the debug information is also written to standard output, which can make it easier to use a debugger to debug the code with a source level debugger.
-Each output to the debug file will include the program instruction number and source line number, plus a unique id "uid" which is incremented each attempted transformation.
-There is a constant BREAK_AT_UID in file "work.cpp" which, if nonzero, means to call a breakpoint function after the specified attempted transformation.
+If "-debug" and "-console" are specified the debug information is also written to standard output.
+Both "-verbose" and "-console" greatly slow down program execution.

 DEVELOPMENT LANGUAGE: